timg456789/income-calculator/README.md

 ### Accrue
 To receive income.

+### Annual Percentage Rate (APR)
+The APR represents the amount of interest accrued on a yearly period.
+An APR may be converted to be used in other periods by simply dividing **down to a montly period**.
+After a monthhly period e.g. weekly or daily interest is generally not accrued and based upon a monthly period then the number of weeks or days in that period.

 ### Biweekly Income
 Income accrued on a 14 day interval determined by an initial start date.
 Biweekly income is detailed in docs/README.md under the **Income - Accruals** section.